cbourke/ComputerScienceI/readme.md

 - Course Link: https://canvas.unl.edu/courses/66815
 - Lectures: https://www.youtube.com/playlist?list=PL4IH6CVPpTZWAvbYmuCa0098eJ8ut2HkV

+### Fall 2020

+- Course Link: To Come
+- Lectures: To Come

 ## License

 All material in this repository as well as the linked labs and videos is released under a Creative Commons Attribution-ShareAlike 4.0 International license.